avian-digital-forensics/avian-scripts/unidentified-emails.nuixscript/README.md

 ![alt text](readme-images/script1-dialog.png "Script 1 dialog")

 When you are satisfied with the selected items, run the script by pressing the button in the lower right corner.
-This may take a while, as much as 10 minutes per 1000 items.
+This may take a while.
+In a test it took roughly 10 minutes per 1000 items, though this will vary wildly.
 When it is done, close the progress dialog and move on to the next step.

 ### Generate printed images